The term ‘VO2 max’ will be familiar to many cyclists, and most riders will know it’s a metric that differentiates professional cyclists from amateurs.

-While genetics do play a key role in determining VO2 max, and do ultimately impose a ceiling on how high a particular rider’s aerobic capacity can get, training also has a big impact too.
+While genetics do play a key role in determining VO2 max, and ultimately impose a ceiling on how high a particular rider’s aerobic capacity can get, training also has a big impact.

-Of course, as you get fitter, it becomes harder to increase your VO2 max and you’ll typically need to increase your volume of training, and make your workouts more specific and targeted.
+Of course, as you get fitter, it becomes harder to increase your VO2 max.
+You’ll typically need to up your volume of training and make your workouts more specific and targeted.